 Secure channels, verified participants, handmade emojis, and hopefully fewer fashion editors in military briefings.

-The Horizon: Communicative Decency in the Age of Video Power
+The Horizon: Communicative Decency in the Age of Tech Power

-If one Signal thread could solve layers of procedural integrity, picture the iceberg beneath.
-The unification of fragile video tools with inflated state responsibility demands over updated firewalls or rhetorical flourishes—it calls for a culture re-engineering.
-Masterful transmission is no longer ceremonial—it is existential.
-Leaders must begin treating every text as a document in a public archive and every emoji as a possible diplomatic asset.
+If one Signal thread could solve layers of procedural integrity, imagine the iceberg beneath.
+The convergence of fragile tech tools with inflated state responsibility demands more than updated firewalls or rhetorical flourishes—it calls for a culture re-engineering.
+Strategic communication is no longer ceremonial—it is existential.
+Leaders must begin treating every text as a document in a public archive and every emoji as a potential diplomatic asset.

 We’re not being cynical for sport.
 We’re explaining the battlefield for modern governance.